SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/permissions/role-assignment-policies.md

 ms.author: dstrome
 author: dstrome
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/7/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: f93d502e-5df4-4ba0-b68d-01a17ccffb4d
-description: "Learn how to manage and customize role assignment policies in Exchange Server 2016."
+description: "Summary: Learn how to manage and customize role assignment policies in Exchange Server 2016."
 ---

 # Manage role assignment policies

-Learn how to manage and customize role assignment policies in Exchange Server 2016.
+ **Summary**: Learn how to manage and customize role assignment policies in Exchange Server 2016.

 If you want to customize the permissions that you assign to a group of end users, create a new custom management role assignment policy.
 The assignment policy you create can be customized to suit your end user's specific requirements.
 For more information about assignment policies in Microsoft Exchange Server 2016, see [Understanding Management Role Assignment Policies](http://technet.microsoft.com/library/25913e43-326a-4371-90b5-021a35f100fe.aspx).